RSS Updates Weekly Newsletter | Calculate Daily Calorie Needs | Free Diet Plans Sitemap | Master Sitemaps

 Minimize, but keep in mind that some fat in the diet is necessary for optimum health.

-Chart Based on Information From the USDA
+Our Chart is Based on Information from the USDA

 Diet Bites is a Trademark